Stability for the 3D Riemannian Penrose inequality: Proof of main theorems

 \end{proof}

-Then we prove the stability for the Penrose inequality as a corollary of the stability for the mass-capacity inequality.
+Finally, we prove the stability of the Penrose inequality as a corollary of the stability of the mass-capacity inequality.

-\begin{proof}[Proof of Theorem \ref{Penrose-stability}] Let $A_0 \geq 0$ be a fixed constant and $(M_i^{3}, g_i)$ be a sequence of asymptotically flat $3$-manifolds with nonnegative scalar curvature, whose boundaries are compact connected outermost minimal surfaces with area $A_0$.
+\begin{proof}[Proof of Theorem \ref{Penrose-stability}] The case when $A_0=0$ was proved in \cite{DS'23}.
+Let $A_0 > 0$ be a fixed constant and $(M_i^{3}, g_i)$ be a sequence of one-ended asymptotically flat $3$-manifolds with nonnegative scalar curvature, whose boundaries are compact outermost minimal surfaces with area $A_i \to A_0$.
 Suppose that the ADM mass $m(g_i)$ converges to $ \sqrt{\frac{A_0}{16 \pi }} $.